Water Conservation & Environment

 The Rancho Santa Fe Association is adapting to and addressing the changing culture of water in California.
-The RSF Parks and Recreation Department is focused on creating a long-term sustainable environment that is compatible with the historic landscape and architectural features of the community.
+The Rancho Santa Fe Association Parks and Recreation Department is focused on creating a long-term sustainable environment that is compatible with the historic landscape and architectural features of the community.

 The Rancho Santa Fe Golf Course is meeting today’s water challenges while still maintaining its beauty while preserving its original design.
 The course has implemented required water use reductions and has been a model for area courses.
-In 2014, more than 18 acres of turf were removed, earning a water district rebate.
 A state-of-the-art central irrigation control system was installed along with new sprinkler heads, controllers and valves, increasing efficiency.
 Previously the course converted 30 acres of cool season grasses to more drought-tolerant hybrid bermuda grasses.

 The Association is currently studying the feasibility of lessening the area’s dependence on outside water resources in two ways -- through reclaimed and well water on golf course property.
 Efforts are ongoing to create a fire-safe community with increased tree maintenance and focused open space management.
 Residents are encouraged to reduce water through irrigation improvements and planting choices.